 The minerals in hard water interfere with laundry detergents so they can’t clean clothes as effectively.
 And just as they leave scummy buildup in pipes, they do the same on clothing.
 This results in fading, graying, roughness, and even foul odors that never seem to wash out.

 Hard water is especially hard on hair and skin.
 It can cause dryness and even itchy, flaky skin on the scalp and body.
 The heaviness of those minerals often causes hair to become more dull or limp than most people prefer.
 The minerals can also prevent soap from dissolving normally, which means ending up with residues of soap that didn’t wash away the bacteria.

 Water Heater Malfunction

-The scummy, scaly buildup of minerals in pipes and drains is bound to happen in your water heater as well.
+The scummy, scaly buildup of minerals in pipes and drains is bound to happen in the water heater as well.
 Hard water often causes the premature aging of a water heating system.
 Electrical heaters almost accelerate the process since the heat encourages scale buildup.

-Benefits of a Water Softener System
+Benefits of Installing a Water Softener System

 Softer Skin and Hair

 Skin and hair look and feel their best when they are not constantly weighed down by an excess of chemicals and minerals.
 Hair will respond better to the shampoo and conditioner and may appear less dull and limp.
 With a water softener system, most people experience less dry and itchy skin, which means not needing to use as much lotion.

 Efficient Use of Cleaning Products